UKHO/ADM-PSmodule/README.md

   - You are require to add the `DistinguishedName` of the ADGroup you wish to link
 - `OUStructure` (Array)

-The `Domain.Credential` property could be provided with a `Get-Credential`, There is a function `Get-ADAccount` this currently calls `Get-Credential`, but could be backed with PMP.
+The `Domain.Credential` property could be provided with a `Get-Credential`.

 ```powershell
 $configObject = @{